 Even in town there is wildlife

 At the new place, neighbors are less than 50 yards away.
-You would expect that I now barely find any tracks.
+You would expect that I now barely find any wildlife imprints.
 The opposite is true.
-Neglecting dog tracks, again the most often tracks are from squirels and moose.
+Neglecting dog paws, again the most often seen footprints are from squirels and moose.
 But now I also see a lot of duck, snow-hare, and vole tracks.
-Sometimes there are tracks of ravens.
+Sometimes there are imprints of ravens.
 While I haven’t seen owl tracks, we saw owls in our yard on my birthday this summer.
 The owls didn’t even fly away when we took outfit photos!

 Because of the moose tracks I always look around when I want to step out of the house from June to March or so.
-I want to avoid to get between a cow and her calf/calves by accident.
+I want to avoid to get between a cow and her calf/calves by accident when a moose is in the backyard.
 The hooves of a moose are very dangerous.
 There are many reports of moose cows having killed people when the cow felt they endanger her kid(s).

 When you like the post, please let your friends know by tweeting them to have a look at this post on animal tracks of Alaska!